The Main Components of an Effective Visual Management System

 Andon Lights

-Andon lights are powerful visual tools which are installed on production machines to indicate their current status.
+Andon lights are powerful visual tools installed on production machines to indicate their current status.
 Since they are visible from a distance, they are very useful in bringing immediate attention to problems as soon as they arise.
-For example, a light may turn on to indicate a shortage of raw materials, awaiting parts, or the need for maintenance.
-The Andon system can also include means to stop the process, so the issue get resolved.
+For instance, these lights may illuminate to signify a shortage of raw materials, awaiting parts, or the need for maintenance.
+The Andon system can also include means to stop the process, enabling immediate resolution of the identified issue.

 Andon Lights